-Safer People And Responsible Communities (SPARC) helps to make communities in Dorset safer by working proactively with young people aged between 13 and 17.
+Safer People And Responsible Communities (SPARC) helps communities in Dorset by working proactively with young people aged between 12 and 17.

 The course is designed for young people who have: